Mendocino County Court Records

 CaliforniaCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on CaliforniaCourts.us are subject to the Terms of Service and Privacy Notice.

-Mendocino County spans a large rural stretch of northern California’s coast and interior, with its county seat in Ukiah.
-The Superior Court of California, County of Mendocino, serves as the sole trial court and handles the full range of case types — criminal, civil, family law, probate, juvenile, small claims, and traffic matters.
-Court records generated by these proceedings are maintained electronically by the clerk’s office, and all Mendocino County case files now exist in electronic form exclusively.
-The court no longer keeps paper case files.
+Mendocino County covers a large rural stretch of northern California's coast and interior, with its county seat in Ukiah.
+The Superior Court of California, County of Mendocino, is the sole trial court in the county and handles the full range of case types — criminal, civil, family law, probate, juvenile, small claims, and traffic.
+All case files are now maintained electronically, and the court no longer keeps paper records.

-For those seeking court records in California, searches can be conducted through official clerk’s offices, in-courthouse public access kiosks, and online tools operated by individual courts.
-CaliforniaCourts.us may also help users locate publicly available court case data across the state.
-The Mendocino County Superior Court website provides direct access to its case information portal, local forms, fee schedules, and contact details for each court division.
+If you're looking for court records in California, you can search through the clerks' offices directly, use public access kiosks at the courthouse, or go through the court's online tools.
+CaliforniaCourts.us can also help you locate publicly available case data across the state.
+The Mendocino County Superior Court website gives you direct access to its case information portal, local forms, fee schedules, and division contact details.

 How to Look Up a Court Case in Mendocino County?

-Mendocino County court cases can be searched online, at courthouse kiosks, or through written requests submitted to the clerk’s office.
-Because all case records are maintained electronically, the court offers several access points depending on the type of case and the requester’s relationship to it.
+Mendocino County court cases can be searched online, at courthouse kiosks, or through written requests to the clerk's office.
+Because all records are electronic, the court offers several access points depending on the case type and your relationship to it.

-The court’s primary electronic search tool is re:SearchCA, accessible through the court’s Case Information portal.
-Through re:SearchCA, users can view case information, party details, hearing schedules, case events, and some filed documents.
-Parties and attorneys of record in a case can view their own cases and documents remotely.
+The court's main electronic search tool is re:SearchCA, accessible through the court's Case Information portal.
+Through re:SearchCA, you can view case information, party details, hearing schedules, case events, and some filed documents.
+Parties and attorneys of record can view their own cases and documents remotely.
 All publicly available civil cases can also be viewed remotely by non-parties.

-However, under California Rules of Court, rule 2.503©, members of the public who are not parties or attorneys may not remotely view certain case types.
-These restricted categories include criminal, family law, juvenile, guardianship, conservatorship, mental health, and restraining order cases.
-To view these records, non-parties must visit the courthouse and use the public access kiosks.
+Under California Rules of Court, rule 2.503, members of the public who are not parties or attorneys may not remotely view certain case types.
+Restricted categories include criminal, family law, juvenile, guardianship, conservatorship, mental health, and restraining order cases.
+To view those records, non-parties must visit the courthouse kiosks in person.

 For older cases not yet available on re:SearchCA, the court maintains a separate public case index of imaged records.